dsurian/rules_cochranereviews/README.md

 # Reference
 ---
 1. *A rule-based approach for automatically extracting data from systematic reviews and their updates to model the risk of conclusion change*.
 Rabia Bashir, Adam G. Dunn, Didi Surian.
-Research Synthesis Methods (2020, under review):
+Research Synthesis Methods (2020, under review).